QuickBooks Blog

 Understanding your employees’ compensation type can help you navigate payroll and time tracking with ease:

-• Payroll: you’ll be able to set up a recurring payment in the form of a salary for exempt employees
+• Payroll: You’ll be able to set up a recurring payment in the form of a salary for exempt employees

 How to classify exempt vs. nonexempt employees

 Complying with federal labor regulations is important for all companies, but especially for small businesses.
-One of the most violated labor regulations among new businesses is the classification of employees as exempt or nonexempt.
+One of the most violated labor regulations among new businesses is classifying employees as exempt or nonexempt.

-Employers must classify their employees correctly according to these FLSA or risk facing penalties, fines, and lawsuits.
-Generally, there are three factors in determining your employee's classification:
+Employers must classify employees correctly according to the FLSA or risk facing penalties, fines, and lawsuits.

-• Job duties: exempt employees must pass the job duties test while nonexempt employees can work in a variety of positions
+• Job duties: Exempt employees must pass the job duties test, while nonexempt employees can work in a variety of positions.

 Employees who are unsure about their classification should consult with their human resources department or an employment lawyer.